-Assessing Vulnerability of the Atlantic Sea Scallop Social-Ecological System in the Northeast Waters of the US
+Assessing the Atlantic Sea Scallop Social-Ecological System in the Northeast Waters of the US

 GENERAL DESCRIPTION:

 The Northeast United States is home to the most valuable commercial and recreational fisheries in the country, with the Atlantic sea scallop fishery alone generating over $500 million per year and being the largest wild scallop fishery in the world.
-Unfortunately, this ecosystem is experiencing significant changes in temperature, precipitation, and ocean acidification that may pose a threat to the fishery.
-The scallops' ability to build their shells is negatively impacted by ocean acidification, which can reduce the saturation levels of calcium carbonate in the water.
+Unfortunately, this ecosystem is experiencing significant changes that may pose a threat to the fishery.

 upcoming workshops: